mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 1 Google `Slack API`, which will bring you to [https://api.slack.com/](https://api.slack.com/).
 2. In the top right hand corner of the page, click on "Your Apps".
 3. Click the green "Create an App" button.
-Make sure you are signed in and creating it in the Learning Lab Development Team workplace (learninglab-dev.slack.com).
+For name, type `watch-together-dd` (use your own initials!).
+Make sure you are signed in and creating it in the Learning Lab Development Team workspace (learninglab-dev.slack.com).
+Then click "Create App".
+4.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDc5Mzc5NzIsLTEzNTY4NTIwNDEsMT
-c2MDIzNzE3MV19
+eyJoaXN0b3J5IjpbMTM1MDM5NjA5MywtMTYwNzkzNzk3MiwtMT
+M1Njg1MjA0MSwxNzYwMjM3MTcxXX0=
 -->